edsystemcz/privacy_bulk_actions_for_caflou/README.md

 ### Installation

 **From Google Chrome Web Store (Recommended)**
-1. Go to the extension's page on the [Google Chrome Web Store](https://chrome.google.com/webstore) *(link to be added after publication)*.
+1. Go to the extension's page on the [Google Chrome Web Store](https://chromewebstore.google.com/detail/privacy-bulk-actions-for/pelinmfbokdifnjjilngclecifphnlpp).
 2. Click the **Add to Chrome** button.
 3. The extension will be automatically installed and ready to use.